antoninofurnari/fadlecturenotes2526/lecturenotes/lectures/index.md

-# Lecture Notes on Fundamental of Data Analysis
+# Lecture Notes on Fundamentals of Data Analysis
-This Jupyter Book contains lecture notes for the [Fundamentals of Data Analysis](https://web.dmi.unict.it/corsi/lm-18/insegnamenti?seuid=90338D5D-A89C-494D-BC2B-4BD3B1D32B7E) Course, taught at the [University of Catania](http://unict.it) by Prof. [Antonino Furnari](http://antoninofurnari.it).
+This Jupyter Book contains lecture notes for the [Fundamentals of Data Analysis 2025/2026](https://web.dmi.unict.it/corsi/l-31/insegnamenti?seuid=4EDF6456-342B-4D35-909F-33B4B835AB44) Course, taught at the [University of Catania](http://unict.it) by Prof. [Antonino Furnari](http://antoninofurnari.it).

 The notes are informal and meant to be used as teaching material - they may contain errors.